 Invertebrates

-Ingested plastic has been reported for invertebrates on a few occasions as in blue mussels (Mytilus edulis) from Svalvard with 90% occurrence and an average of 9.5 items per individual (Sundet et al., 2016) and in 20% of snow crabs (Chionoecetes opilio) (Sundet, 2014).
+Ingested plastic has been reported for invertebrates on a few occasions, as in blue mussels (Mytilus edulis) from Svalbard with 90% occurrence and an average of 9.5 items per individual (Sundet et al., 2016), and in 20% of snow crabs (Chionoecetes opilio) (Sundet, 2014).

+Little is currently known about the impacts of litter on seafloor biota, though 67% of the litter items observed on the seafloor of the HAUSGARTEN observatory were in some way interacting with epibenthic megafauna (Bergmann and Klages, 2012).
+Microplastic has been detected in various deep-sea organisms, including sea cucumbers, and has even been preferentially ingested in the laboratory (Graham & Thompson, 2009).
+Microplastics were also detected in deep-sea starfish Hymenaster pellucidus from the Rockall Trough (Courtene-Jones et al., 2017), which also inhabit HAUSGARTEN.

-A recent study by Fang et al. (2018) reported for the first time the ingestion of microplastics by benthic organisms in the Arctic and sub-Arctic regions and more concretely representing 11 different species inhabiting in the shelf of Bering and Chukchi Seas.
-Mean uptake ranged from 0.02 to 0.46 items g-1 wet weight (ww) or 0.04-1.67 items individual-1 which are lower than those found in other regions worldwide.
-Interestingly the highest value appeared at the northernmost site in the Chukchi Sea, implying that the sea ice and the cold current represent possible transport mediums for microplastics ingested by benthic fauna and pointing to similar transfer mechanisms than the ones implied by the research carried out in the Fram Strait by Peeken et al. (2018).
+A recent study by Fang et al. (2018) reported for the first time the ingestion of microplastics by benthic organisms in the Arctic and sub-Arctic regions, representing 11 different species inhabiting the shelf of the Bering and Chukchi Seas.
+Mean uptake ranged from 0.02 to 0.46 items g-1 wet weight (ww), or 0.04-1.67 items individual-1, which is lower than uptake in other regions worldwide.
+Interestingly, the highest value appeared at the northernmost site in the Chukchi Sea, implying that the sea ice and the cold current represent possible transport mediums for microplastics ingested by benthic fauna and pointing to transfer mechanisms similar to those implied by the research carried out in the Fram Strait by Peeken et al. (2018).